lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 ## April - Getting back into software development

- - Released first app to App Store
+Since getting back, a lot has changed.
+For one, "React" was now the hot new thing and I had no experience in it whatsoever.
+I decided to take time to learn React (specifically React Native) since I figured it would be a useful skill to have.
+It took me about 2 months but I was able to release an app to the App Store.

-## June
+## June - Streghthening my skills

 I started freelancing for two different companies.
-This really helped accelerate and improve my knowledge of React.
+At one company, I was one of two engineers and I owned a large part of the stack.
+At the other company, I was in a team of about 4 other engineers and we were managed by one person.
+Their stack involved a fair amount of React so this really helped accelerate and improve my knowledge of the framework.

 # 2019